pmdavid/symfony-flight-aggregator/README.md

 ## Some considerations

 - I took the decision to create an application service called SegmentDataMapper that processes the necessary fields of the XML segments and create the Segment objects, but we could also consider creating a Factory (in Domain layer) design pattern to create the Segment instances.
 - Before I started, I did not know the way to process XML in SOAP format so I had to spend time researching for the best way to process it.
+- For any questions about repository, config or functionality, write to: davidpalacios.ma@gmail.com